MicrosoftDocs/azure-devops-docs/docs/organizations/security/view-permissions.md

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

 You can view your permissions or those defined for another which have been set in Azure DevOps Services or Team Foundation Server (TFS).
-That way, if you don't have the permission to access a feature or function, you can request it from the right resource.
+That way, if you don't have a permission to access a feature or function, you can request it from the right resource.

 Permissions are set at the collection, project, and object level as described in [About permissions and groups](about-permissions.md).
 So to view the permissions you have, you need to open the permissions at the object, project, or collection level.